When you buy through links on this site, we may earn a commission. Learn more

 Toiletries

-From oral care products, sunscreen, soap/shampoo, toilet paper, hand sanitizer, and other basic toiletries, these are your personal items that should not go overlooked.
+From oral care products, sunscreen, soap/shampoo, toilet paper, hand sanitizer, and other basic toiletries, these are your personal items that should not be overlooked.

 Cookware

-While some bikepackers rely on gas stations, restaurants, markets, and food stand for their rations, others prefer a more self-sustainable approach to cooking their meals.
-Basic cookware like a couple of 700ml+ pots, propane burner, and utensils are just a couple of essentials worth considering.
+While some bikepackers rely on gas stations, restaurants, markets, and food stands for their rations, others prefer a more self-sustainable approach to cooking their meals.
+Basic cookware like a couple of 700ml+ pots, propane burners, and utensils are just a couple of essentials worth considering.

 Fire-starters